openenclave/openenclave/docs/DesignDocs/OpteeIntegration.md

 The primary global variable, `ta_props`, is used by libutee. libutee is the secure user-mode library that implements the [GlobalPlatform TEE Internal Core API](https://globalplatform.org/specs-library/tee-internal-core-api-specification-v1-2/) for OP-TEE.

+Just like Open Enclave has host-side APIs and enclave-side APIs, so too does GlobalPlatform: the GlobalPlatform TEE Client API is host-side and the GlobalPlatform TEE Internal Core API is enclave-side.
+Thus, the OpenEnclave host-side APIs are implemented on top of the GlobalPlatform TEE Client API, and the OpenEnclave enclave-side APIs are implemented on top of the GlobalPlatform TEE Internal Core API.

-This API is the oeenclave-equivalent for GlobalPlatform, and contains property retrieval functions (see section 4.4 of that spec), among others.
+The libutee API contains property retrieval functions (see section 4.4 of that spec), among others.
 These property retrieval functions are implemented by libutee and read `ta_props`.  `ta_props` is not used for anything else, and its contents do not affect the runtime behavior of the TA.